 When you perform such action in Cayosoft Web Portal, the form always displays the current value of objects attributes.

 Due to the fact that the form always displays the current value, attribute policies for default values do not work here.
-That is why when you open any Modify action form, the default values from the policy won’t be applied automatically as they do on New User form.
+That is why when you open any Modify action form, the default values from the policy won’t be applied automatically as they do on the New User form.

 Other attribute policy settings, such as Possible values, Min and Max values, Label changes, Read-only and Hide flags, will be applied, because they didn’t change the existing values.

-However, if the current attribute value conflicts with the value defined by attribute policy, you’ll see an error message near the property when you try to update the object.
+However, if the current attribute value conflicts with the value defined by the attribute policy, you’ll see an error message near the property when you try to update the object.

 For more information about Attribute Policies and how they work, please refer to Cayosoft Administrator documentation at https://support.cayosoft.com/hc/en-us/articles/360015404191.